richsoni/richsoni-site/src/events/2018-09-09-pine-island-brewery.md

 I tried waiting-around-to-die a few times before, but I rearranged it during my rehearsals, and its sounding a lot better.

 It goes strong until mcalpines-fusiliers which is a weird rendition.

+Then I broke a string during Geeshie's Conjecture, and it took a few songs to get it back. sweet-grass-memory was interesting.

+bearfort-tower made its premiere.

+By this time my voice is shot, you can it in spookytown.